fbpx

 Trying to Find Answers Online

 It wasn’t hard at all to find driving schools that the DMV approved.
 In fact, it was a bit overwhelming, as the list on the DMV’s website was huge.
 I immediately narrowed it down to those with a website I could visit, eliminating all those who weren’t on the web.
-Just like that, those driving schools had lost my business.
-I didn’t have a chance to see their website usability, because there were no sites to consider.
-The owners of those schools may have thought they were saving money by not having sites, but they actually lost income, since I’m sure I wasn’t the only one who had that same criteria.

 The Results

-As I visited those schools that did have websites, I was quickly able to whittle down my choices even further.
+As I visited those schools that did have websites, I quickly narrowed my choices even further.
 Most of them were obviously not professionally done and were difficult to navigate.
-That’s one strike against their website usability.
+That was one strike against their website usability.
 Additionally, the ones that did publish a schedule of class dates, times, and locations had charts that were so difficult to read that it was nearly impossible to determine the best class for me.
-Those that didn’t have schedules were automatically off the list.

-Keeping in mind that I’m a work-at-home mom with small children, I was doing this search after my daughter had gone to bed, making it difficult for me to call a school to register for a class.
+Keeping in mind that, as a work-at-home mom with small children, I was doing this search after bedtime.
+I couldn’t just call a school to register for a class.
 My specifications included being able to register for the class online, or at least fill out a contact form to check if a class was open or full.
-I finally found one with an updated, published schedule and a contact form I could fill out.
-Bonus was that they offered the class in my part of town.
-I filled out the form, heard back from the owner, and registered for the class.

 Improving Website Usability